Get Matched With Radiology Tech Programs

 Radiologic technologists are required to be licensed in every state.

-What is the outlook for radiology jobs?
+What is the outlook for jobs in this field?

 According to the Bureau of Labor Statistics, the growth rate for radiologic technologists is 9%.